cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

   uint64 tick_id = 1;
   fixed64 timestamp = 2;
   repeated bytes actions = 3;
+  repeated uint32 unavailable_actors = 4;
 }
 ```

 -   tick_id: The tick to which the actions relate to.
 -   timestamp: The time when the action set was made (usually after the last action arrived at the Orchestrator).
 -   actions: A list of actions.
 Each `bytes` chunk is a serialized protobuf message representing an action from a specific actor.
 For an particular trial, the actual message type for the action space is defined in the spec file for each actor class in section `actor_classes:action:space`.
 This list has the same length and order as the list of actors provided in different places in the API (e.g. `actors_in_trial`), for the same trial.
+-   unavailable_actors: List of actors (index of actors) that were not available.
+Actors in this list have invalid data in the `actions` list.

 ### `TrialState`